James Hart Stern: Ministry and advocacy

 After the passing of Ferrell, Stern found a new mentor in the man who took over Ferrell's position as head pastor of the Tabernacle of Faith Baptist Church, Charles Mims.
 The men developed a close relationship, and it was under Mims that Stern followed his vocation into the ministry.
 During his late teens and early twenties, Stern studied at both New Providence Theological Seminary and at Grace Bible Institute in Long Beach, California.
 After four years of study and apprenticeship, he was ordained in 1986 at the age of 22.

 Through his work as a pastor, Stern was embroiled in the street level ramifications of gang violence.
-To make a change for his parishioners and for his community, Stern organized a series of gang summits starting in 1988 to facilitate communication and decrease the violence.
+To make a change for his parishioners and his community, Stern organized a series of gang summits starting in 1988 to facilitate communication and decrease the violence.
 Gang leaders from Watts, Crenshaw, Compton, and South-Central Los Angeles met in secret locations to participate in the meetings.
-In August 1988, more than fifty gang members from the Bloods and the Crips stood on the steps of Los Angeles Court House with Reverend Stern and pledged to create a collective of "silent warriors" in an attempt to put a stop to the needless deaths.
+In August 1988, more than 50 gang members from the Bloods and the Crips stood on the steps of Los Angeles Court House with Stern and pledged to create a collective of "silent warriors" in an attempt to put a stop to gang violence.

 In 1992, Stern founded Hands Across Watts, an organization whose mission it was to create a strong foundation for underprivileged youth in housing projects including Imperial Courts, Nickerson Gardens, and Jordan Down.
 Stern partnered with the members of the Bloods and the Crips for Hands Across Watts, all with the hope of preserving the truce forged in the previous gang summits.

-Following the 1992 Los Angeles Riots, Stern organized a meeting between eighty-five gang leaders and the Korean-American Grocers Association (KAGRO).
+Following the 1992 Los Angeles Riots, Stern organized a meeting between 85 gang leaders and the Korean-American Grocers Association (KAGRO).
 On May 26, 1992, the summit came together in a local hotel.
 The outcome was a truce between the two groups, abating some of the racial tension that had fueled the riots.